garymardell/oxide/README.md

 # Graphql in Crystal

-## Graphene
+## Oxide

-Graphene is a low level library that implements the core of GraphQL following the spec as closely as possible.
+Oxide is a low level library that implements the core of GraphQL following the spec as closely as possible.
 The schema is defined by creating instances of core types (`Schema`, `Field`, `Type`, `Argument`...).
 This provides an AST which is used in both the execution and validation phases.

 This library was originally built to experiment with building dynamic schemas on a per tenant basis.
 An early prototype allowed a user to define their models within a UI and a custom GraphQL API would be generated at runtime.